bermejo4/IoT_Medical_Device/Paper.md

 -------
 ### Proporsal:

-Teniendo en cuenta los objetivos anteriormente mencionados mi propuesta para llevarlos a cabo es la creación de un sistema en el que el principal actor sea un dispositivo IoT desarrollado por mi cuyo funcionamiento se base en la recopilación de datos fisiológicos y del propio dispositivo mediante sensores; el empaquetamiento y el envío de ellos; y la recepción de estos en un sistema experto externo.
+{Teniendo en cuenta los objetivos anteriormente mencionados mi propuesta para llevarlos a cabo es la creación de un sistema en el que el principal actor sea un dispositivo IoT desarrollado por mi cuyo funcionamiento se base en la recopilación de datos fisiológicos y del propio dispositivo mediante sensores; el empaquetamiento y el envío de ellos; y la recepción de estos en un sistema experto externo.
 Podemos caracterizar ese sistema teniendo en mente la siguiente arquitectura:
+- Sensorization.
+- Data Collection.
+- Formatting and Transfer.
+- Reception and Decision making.}

+Taking account the objetives recently described my proporsal to handle on is the development of a system in whch the main character will be an IoT device built by me whose function is based on the physiological patient and inter device data collection by sensors; then the packeting and transfer of them; and finally their reception in an extern system.
+Bearing in mind this, we can describe the system with the following architecture:
 - Sensorization.
 - Data Collection.
 - Formatting and Transfer.
 - Reception and Decision making.

 ~~As mentioned before, with today’s technology it is quite simple to develop a system based on the Internet of Things.
 With this in mind I have developed a low cost system based on the internet of things and whose main function is to monitor the temperature, pulse and movements of a patient; and send it all to an external server where it will be represented graphically for the future supervision of a professional or an artificial intelligence.~~
 ~~We can distinguish several phases that comprise in the operation of the system:~~